meysampg/intldate/README.md

 ```php
 use meysampg\intldate\IntlDateTrait;
 ```
-and use it on your desird class:
+and use it on your desired class:

 ```php
 <?php